 ( Quoting wluther for the following content as I really enjoy his documents in this part!)

-This mod was performed on the following SolarWinds environment: (It may, or may not work on other versions)
+This mod has been tested against the following SolarWinds environment: (It may, or may not work on other versions)

 Orion Platform 2018.4 HF2